edelinic/ISDM-tut-1-/Assignment Document.md

 | Managers (Inc. Relationship Managers) | Managers, particularly the Relationship Manager, will be using the system regularly. |
 | Local Community | They are a stakeholder as they will be directly affected by the product.
 Whether they are or anren't customers, they will be affected by the product, especially through the streamlined travel the company will provide. |
 | Developers | They develop the system and play a major role in deciding what is feasible within the timeframe.
 They ultimately control how the end product looks and feels. |

+Customer User Stories
+1. As a Customer, I want to be connected to the relationship manager so that I can inquire information about a travel package.
+2. As a Customer, I want to be connected to the relationship manager in a timely manner so that I do not have to wait too long.

 # Approaches (Week 9-10)
 3. Describe your approach from a Design Thinking principles perspective.